dssg/triage/CONTRIBUTING.md

         $ git clone git@github.com:your_name_here/triage.git

+3. Install development tools (optional but recommended):

+        $ curl --proto '=https' --tlsv1.2 -sSf https://just.systems/install.sh | bash -s -- --to ~/.local/bin

+    The `just` command runner provides convenient shortcuts for common development tasks.
+If you prefer not to install it, you can run the commands directly (see the justfile for the full commands).

-3. Set up your local environment.
+4. Set up your local environment.

     You can control your development environment any way you'd like (virtualenv, pyenv, _etc._).